 Applicable only if you make a cash advance using your credit card, this type of fee imposed on clients who made cash withdrawals using their card.
 Banks typically charge a minimum fee or a percentage of the cash advance, depending on which is higher.
 Since cash advance fees tend to be higher than other charges set by the bank, you should only make withdrawals with your credit card in case of emergencies.

 In certain cases where you reach you reach your credit limit and you still need to use your card, you can go over the edge and use your card even if you’ve maxed out—for a fee, of course.
-Known as over-the-limit fees, you will be charged with a certain amount for every transaction done in excess of your assigned credit limit.
+Known as over-the-limit fees, you will be charged a certain amount for every transaction done in excess of your assigned credit limit.

 Late payment fee